Small Business Success Story: PRESERVATION

 Creating a Business Plan

 Nicole found the space and then a company to help write her business plan.
 After a couple phone interviews, the company created the business plan for her.
 During this time Nicole met with other business owners in the Historic East Village.
 Following the creation of the business plan, she got the loan moved forward with moving into her shop.

 As a photographer, Nicole can create a lot of content herself.
 She created a website that later grew into a full online store.

 Nicole speaks about knowing your audience and who is checking your Instagram.
 If people are liking posts and commenting, you can figure out your main audience.
 Be authentic and mix up the type of posts you create.

-Hear the stories of other small business and startup business owners in the community in The Partnership’s Small Business Resources Hub or sign up for the NAME TBD newsletter to stay connected for information about upcoming events, other resources and the latest announcements in the small business community in DSM.
+Hear the stories of other small business and startup business owners in the community in The Partnership’s Small Business Resources Hub or sign up for the Small Business Resources newsletter to stay connected for information about upcoming events, other resources and the latest announcements in the small business community in DSM.